biraj-pickcel/pickcel-on-prem-tata/README.md

 node --version
 ```

+If you get the version of both, then you're good to go.
+If not, then you need to install them, for which you obviously need internet access.
+Check the main installation document for the steps to install Docker and Node.js.

-we were already able to install Docker and Node in their system last time so we're going with this prerequisite.
+But since we were already able to install Docker and Node in their system last time so we're going with this prerequisite.

 in case you want to install the two again, follow the Docker & Node.js installation steps mentioned in our main installation document.